w3f/Grants-Program/applications/skyepass.md

 ## Project Overview :page_facing_up:

-SkyePass is a customizable open-source decentralized password manager.
+SkyePass is a decentralized and customizable identity management software.
+On the surface, it is a decentralized, open source and modern password manager.

 ### Product Details